snd/hinoki/README.md

 >  magical inversion of control for nodejs and the browser

-hinoki is a powerful and flexible asynchronous dependency injection system designed to manage complexity in large applications.
+hinoki is a powerful and flexible asynchronous dependency injection system designed to manage complexity in large applications

 hinoki is inspired by [prismatic's graph](https://github.com/Prismatic/plumbing#graph-the-functional-swiss-army-knife) and [angular's dependency injection](http://docs.angularjs.org/guide/di).